 Caan himself talent-spotted Dobbins and Pope, who had an impressive track record working in recruitment, describing them as ‘a pair of bright entrepreneurs with the personal touch’.

-Their company, also backed by Mayfair-based entrepreneur and investor Faisal Butt, uses big data to analyse talent development within companies and boost diversity at the top end of the property sector.
+Their company, also backed by Mayfair-based entrepreneur and investor Faisal Butt, uses big data to analyse leadership development within companies and boost diversity in leadership teams across the property, industrial, investment and technology markets.

 He has a clear vision for the future: ““I genuinely believe there is an opportunity to improve the existing executive search model.
-Personal relationships will always play a crucial part of the industry and we want to embrace that by supporting organisations to retain, train and develop their future leaders.
-But we also can see the opportunity to introduce technology that can use predictive analytics to better understand workforce performance and therefore the needs from a talent perspective.
+Personal relationships will always play a crucial part of the industry and we want to embrace that by supporting organisations to recruit, develop and retain their future leaders.
+But we also can see the opportunity to introduce technology that can use predictive analytics to better understand workforce performance and therefore organisation’s talent needs.

-“We won’t improve the productivity or diversity of key industries simply by moving talent around.
-We need to be able to objectively and accurately identify the best leadership, for now and for the future, whatever they are currently doing and wherever they are doing it.”
+“We won’t improve the productivity or diversity of key industries simply by moving the same talent around within the industry.
+We need to be able to objectively and accurately identify the best leadership, for now and for the future, especially from sectors that provide new experiences, and transferrable skill-sets.”

 George, who describes business and people as his two biggest interests and regularly chairs discussions on leadership at major industry conferences, looks back on his time at RGS, where he studied business, psychology and history at A-level and enjoyed sports, with fondness.

 “There are a few teachers I really value.
-Dr Grime was always hard on me, but that was most likely deserved.
-Mr Garvey and Mr Miller were legends, they both had a great sense of humour and a keen interest in sport, which appealed to me as a rugby player and sport enthusiast.
+Dr Grime was always hard on me, but that was probably deserved.
+Mr Garvey and Mr Miller were great, they both had a sense of humour and a keen interest in sport, which appealed to me as a rugby player and sports enthusiast.
 Finally, Mrs Fell was brilliant for the one year she taught us history in A-level.”

 His sister Rebecca, three years above him at RGS, qualified as a barrister and went on to work for the law firm Clifford Chance in Amsterdam, before switching to work as a government civil servant.